Do I need to be a U.S. citizen/permanent resident to apply?

 Will I get a stipend if I am accepted?
 How much?

-Acceptance into Master's and PhD programs at Bridge Sites will come with a one-year, flat-rate stipend of $25,000 if the Bridge Site considers you for one of the two available stipends.
+Acceptance into Master's and Ph.D. programs at Bridge Sites will come with a one-year, flat-rate stipend of $25,000 if the Bridge Site considers you for one of the two available stipends.
 ACS will provide the funding for Bridge Fellows to the Bridge Sites.
 The Bridge Site is responsible to secure stipend funds after the ACS funding period concludes.
-ACS Partnership Departments do not has access to ACS funding.
-However, Partnership departments typically offer financial support.
+ACS Partner Departments do not have access to ACS funding.
+However, Partner Departments typically offer financial support.
 This amount is typically comparable or identical to stipends received by other graduate students.
 Once they receive graduate program offers, students should consider whether the offered financial support is sufficient for their needs.

 I don't want to leave Texas (or some other area), is there a bridge program in Texas?

-Students that do not receive or accept offers from ACS Bridge sites will have their applications circulated to ACS Bridge Partnership Departments for consideration (Note: names and locations of ACS Bridge Sites and Partnership Departments will be published in February 2019).
-It will be more likely that one of the Partnership Departments is closer to home than that of a Bridge Sites.
+Students that do not receive or accept offers from ACS Bridge Sites will have their applications circulated to ACS Bridge Partner Departments for consideration.
+It will be more likely that one of the Partner Departments is closer to home than that of the Bridge Sites.
 Alternatively, you can look into graduate programs closer to home.
 Many programs have informal bridge programs built into their graduate programs that you might be able to benefit from.
 We recommend you contact faculty at institutions you are interested in attending.

 Who should I contact if I have more questions?